 Please note that only premium players can become guild leaders or vice leaders.
 Also, keep in mind that there must not be more than one guild leader or vice leader on one account.
 Thus, for example, it is not possible to have a guild leader on one world and a vice leader on another.
 Furthermore, if the Premium Time of a guild leader or vice leader runs out, he can still keep his position and perform every action connected to his guild rank.
 Note, if there are less than 5 premium players in the rank of the leader or vice leader, the guild will be disbanded after 2 weeks.

 Finally, regular members are the rank and file of guilds, i.e. they make up the mass of guild members.
-A guild can have an infinite number of members, and any characters can join a guild provided they have been invited by the guild leader or by a vice leader.
+A guild can have an infinite number of members, and any characters can join a guild provided they have been invited or accepted by the guild leader or by a vice leader.

 Members of guilds can easily be recognised by little banners beneath their character names: